 - Immune Response.
 Transporting antigen-presenting cells (APCs) to the lymph nodes, where lymphocytes fight and eliminate any harmful substance or microorganism.
 These cells produce antibodies.

-The circulation of sap
+The circulation of lymph

-How to keep a healthy lymphatic system
+How to maintain a healthy lymphatic system

 Share: